component/trace/Readme.md

 ### .flush()

   Return all cycles collected thus far, flushing them for subsequent calls.
-  This method allows you to report the cycles to the server periodicially.
+  This method allows you to report the cycles to the server periodicially, you'll likely want to also transmit user-agent data along with this.

 ```js
 var cycle = require('trace');